Pentesting-tech/security-lab/README.md

 ---

-Remember: With great power comes great responsibility.
-Use these tools ethically and legally.
+Remember: Use these tools ethically and legally.